liljaba1337/GFEUpdaterBlock/README.md

 ### Why does this require administrator privileges?
 The GeForce Experience folder is protected, so modifying files inside it requires administrator permissions.

 ### I don't like how it works.
-How do I revert everything back?
+How do I revert everything?
 The software created a backup file next to the original json one.
 Just delete `NVIDIA GeForce Experience.json` and rename `NVIDIA GeForce Experience.json.backup` to `NVIDIA GeForce Experience.json`.

 ---